-The Director of Library Services is available for reference/ research assistance for both students and faculty.
-The library catalog can be searched online through Oasissis.
+The Librarian is available for reference/research assistance for both students and faculty.
+The library catalog can be searched online through OasisSIS.
 This is accessible from the Trinity College of Florida website or the library website directly.
 Electronic resources such as academic databases and e-books are available for all students.
-These can also be accessed from the Raymond H. Center library website http://library.trinitycollege.edu.
+These can also be accessed from the Raymond H. Center library website trinitycollege.edu/ library.
 The library has resources in both print and electronic format to meet the needs of 21st century students.
 In print, the library holds roughly 26,000 volumes and access to over 43 print periodicals.
 For electronic resources, the library offers multiple databases for academic journals.

 For any resources that the library may not have currently, students can receive access to these books and journals through interlibrary loan.
-Search OCLC's worldwide library catalog through worldcat. org to find available resources that may help with research.
+Search OCLC's worldwide library catalog through worldcat.org to find available resources that may help with research.
 These items can be requested from the Librarian and typically delivered within a week or two.
-The Raymond H. Center library is also a part of the Tampa Bay Library Consortium, Christian Library Consortium and Association of Christian Librarians groups.
+The Raymond H. Center library is also a part of the Christian Library Consortium and Association of Christian Librarians groups.
 This extends its resources available to students exponentially.